vmware-tanzu/community-edition/docs/site/content/docs/latest/aws.md

 ## Procedure

-To configure your AWS account credentials and SSH key pair, perform the following steps.
+To configure your AWS account credentials and SSH key pair, perform the following steps:

 1. Create an access key and access key secret for your active AWS account.
 For more information, see [AWS Account and Access Keys](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html) in the AWS documentation.